Going Lightweight: How To Shave Weight off Your Pack for Safer and Easier Hiking

 I would also worry about my gear staying dry and safe lying under the hammock.

-As you can see, a backpacking hammock is not your typical garden variety.
+As you can see below, a backpacking hammock is not your typical garden variety.
 It has protection from elements and is often equipped with mosquito net.

 It needs extra protection from cold wind from the bottom.
-The one above is made by DD Hammocks.
 Good hiking hammocks weigh in around 1kg, so about the same as ultra-light tents.

 Hammocks are better in areas with a lot of trees but poor ground.